 About General Anesthesia

-General anesthesia is a procedure where the veterinarian team injects your dog with a cocktail of medicines.
+General anesthesia is a procedure where the vet team injects your dog with a cocktail of medicines.
 This will knock them out during the procedure.
-Can you imagine the Doberman being awake during the surgery?
+Can you imagine having a Doberman being awake during the surgery?
+It would be traumatizing.

 During the surgery, it’s important for the vet team to keep an eye on the dog.
-Their blood pressure, oxygen levels, and heartbeat should be monitored to ensure that your pup doesn’t slip too far under.
+Everything from their blood pressure, to oxygen levels, and heartbeat should be monitored to ensure that the pup doesn’t slip too far under.
 It’s a balancing act that requires much attention to detail.

 In some cases, blood tests (called Preanesthetic bloodwork) will be taken before the surgery.
 This will help ensure that general anesthesia will be okay for your Doberman.
 If the bloodwork shows anything abnormal, the proper adjustments will be made with anesthesia.